wjxin24/dungeon-adventure/README.md

     - the function to make changes to the player’s status -the function to buy HP or increase combat level
     etc.
-    and different functions are separately put in multiple files to make the code more clear.
+    Different functions are separately put in multiple files to make the code more clear.